w-a-r-m-inventory-system/Food-Pantry-Inventory/README.md

     pip3 install -r requirements.txt

+    Note: if you are on Windows 10 and only plan to run it locally, then remove uWSGI and change Pendulum to 2.0.3 in order for             all the requirements to successfully install.

 5. Note - this project defaults to using PostgreSQL.
 If you choose to use some other database, now would be a good time to install any additional libraries to support it.